Video editing SDK

 Chromium-based browsers (Chrome, Edge, Arc, Brave) 105+, plus recent Firefox and Safari.
 It needs WebGPU/WebGL2 and WebCodecs — the modern web-media stack.

 You install the package and drop in a license key.
 Without a key it runs as a watermarked demo (exports capped at 60s).
-A valid key unlocks production use — you sell the key, you don’t rent a render farm.
+A subscription unlocks production use and includes updates + support while it’s active — and you keep using every version released during your term forever, even if you stop renewing.
+You serve static files; there’s no render farm to rent.

 No. Cutforge is 100% client-side — decode, compositing and export all run on the user’s machine.
 You serve static files; there are no render servers and no per-minute fees.